ohjay/cse152/pages/interact.md

 #### Teaching the material

-Taking this class is your third-best opportunity to know this stuff [behind (1) getting to apply the material, and (2) getting to teach the material].
+Taking this class is your third-best opportunity to know this stuff (behind getting to apply the material, and getting to teach the material).
 You have the advantage of regular lectures, you have the incentive of a grade – you should be able to teach this stuff too.
 And there's value in that: recall that teaching is one of the two best opportunities for understanding something. ;)

 So I'd like to give you the opportunity to teach.
 Every week, there will be a number of bookable Google calendar slots... [write]